 About the ROR REST API

-Beginning 1 Dec 2022, the ROR API by default returns only records whose status is active.
-Records with all statuses can be returned using the new query parameter ?all_status.
-Also, some ROR records contain new values "inactive" and "withdrawn" in the status and new values "Predecessor" and "Successor" in relationships.type.
-See the 2022-12-01 changelog post for more details.](https://ror.readme.io/changelog/2022-12-01-organization-status-changes).
+Beginning 1 Dec 2022, the ROR API by default returns only records whose status is "active".
+Records with the new status values "inactive" and "withdrawn" can be included using the new query parameter ?all_status.
+In addition, after this date, some ROR records contain the new values "Predecessor" and "Successor" in relationships.type.
+See the 2022-12-01 changelog post for more details.

 Registration and rate limits